sogelink-research/ctod/README.md

 ## Stitching tiles

 With all the available methods to generate a mesh for a tiff we are facing the problem that we do not have shared vertices at tile edges as described by the [quantized mesh standard](https://github.com/CesiumGS/quantized-mesh).
 This results in seems between tiles because of possible height difference but also because the normals are only calculated for a tile and don't take adjecent tiles into account.
+The seems can be spotted in the left part of the image below.
 In CTOD we solve this by requesting neighbouring tiles and make sure we have shared vertices and if needed average the height and normals.
 The terrain factory makes sure we download all needed data without duplicate request, the COG Processor processes the COG data making a mesh and normals, the Terrain Processor makes sure we have have shared edge vertices and the heights and normals are correct on the edges.

 ![CTOD: Non stitched tile](./img/normals.jpg)